Two women riding mountain bikes along a rocky trail surrounded by trees and rugged terrain

 • Follow manual: quite often manufacturer puts in manual tips how to best preserve battery.

 Disposing of your E-bike battery responsibly is a requirement that every owner should observe, especially since electric bike battery recycling really isn’t that much of a hassle.
-Just take the few extra steps we outlined below, put in the effort, and be a mindful and responsible owner.
 It’s one meaningful way you can protect the environment and keep your community safer.
+By taking these few extra steps, you help close the loop on battery production and ensure a cleaner future for electric mobility.

 Why is it important to recycle an e‑bike battery properly?